Deep Dive SCCM Application Model Troubleshooting – Client End

 App Intent Eval

 This component will evaluate the application’s intended state and check for any requirement, supersedence, or dependency defined in the Application.
-AppIntentEval.log is the log file associated with this component.
+The log file associated with this component is AppIntentEval.log.

-Deep Dive SCCM Application Model Troubleshooting - Client End 5
+Deep Dive SCCM Application Model Troubleshooting - Client End - Fig.17

-The output from the APP Intent Eval will be given to CI State Store and CI Agent, and the same is added in the CCMStore.sdf.
-After this, the CI Agent set the TransitionState to “CompletedSdmMethodInvocation.”
+The output from the APP Intent Eval will be given to the CI State Store and CI Agent and added to the CCMStore.sdf.
+After this, the CI Agent sets the TransitionState to “CompletedSdmMethodInvocation.”

 The steps mentioned above will happen when the machine gets the policy for a new application.
 Till now, we have not started any installation from the Software Center.